 Consumer Electronics: Devices like smartphones and laptops often operate within specific voltage ranges.
 For instance, a smartphone might require a charging voltage of 5 volts, and using a charger with an incompatible voltage could potentially damage the device.

-Automotive Applications: Electric vehicles and hybrid cars require specific voltage compatibility for battery systems to ensure safe and efficient operation.
+Automotive Applications: Electric and hybrid cars require battery systems to be compatible with specific voltages to ensure safe and efficient operation.
 Deviating from the recommended voltage can affect performance and safety.

 Industrial Machinery: Various industrial machines have stringent voltage requirements.
 For instance, CNC machines or robotics often operate within precise voltage parameters for stable and accurate functionality.